Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 Over the past week, we have posted about all the kinds of breakpoints that you can use in Visual Studio and how they are helpful.

 We would love to hear your feedback about the breakpoints experience in Visual Studio.
 How else do you use breakpoints?
 What other breakpoint functionality would you like to see in the future?
-Please tell us more in the comments below, on our MSDN forum, or on our User Voice Site.
+Please tell us more in the comments below, on our MSDN forum, on our User Voice Site, or through Visual Studio's Send-a-Smile.

 How about data breakpoints for managed code?
 They're not quite as essential in managed code, due to greatly reduced (or eliminated) aliasing, but they'd still be a big help in some scenarios.
 I would imagine that interaction with the managed heap is the significant complication that's prevented managed data breakpoints heretofore.